Question: Do Pagan Religions Have Rules?

 In the 1950s, when Gerald Gardner was writing what eventually become the Gardnerian Book of Shadows, one of the items he included was a list of guidelines called the Ardanes.
 The word “ardane” is a variant on “ordain”, or law.
 Gardner claimed that the Ardanes were ancient knowledge that had been passed down to him by way of the New Forest coven of witches.
 Today, these guidelines are followed by some traditional Gardnerian covens, but are not often found in other NeoWiccan groups.

-Finally, keep in mind that your own sense of magical ethics should be a guideline to you as well.
+Finally, keep in mind that your own sense of magical ethics should be a guideline to you as well - particularly if you're a solitary practitioner who doesn't have the history of a tradition to follow back on.
 You can't enforce your rules and ethics on other people, though -- they have their own set of laws to follow, and those may be different from your own.
 Remember, there's no Big Pagan Council that sits and writes you a Bad Karma Ticket when you do something wrong.
 Pagans are big on the concept of personal responsibility, so ultimately it's up to you to police your own behavior, accept the consequences of your own actions, and live by your own ethical standards.